 Owls Head lighthouse marks the entrance to Rockland Harbor and has always been the site of many shipwrecks.
-Its tower, though only 20 feet tall, is situated over a high rocky cliff making it over 100 feet above water.
-These rocky formations empty into the ocean, surrounding the area.
+Though only 20 feet tall, its tower is situated over a high rocky cliff, making it over 100 feet above the water.
+These rocky formations empty into the ocean surrounding the area.

 One of the most famous bizarre rescues in Maine’s maritime history occurred at Owls Head Light, in Maine, during the winter storm of December 22, 1850.
-Five vessels went aground in this storm between Rockland Harbor and Spruce Head, which is located about eight miles away.
+Five vessels went aground in this storm between Rockland Harbor and Spruce Head, located about eight miles away.
 The weather was bitterly cold at temperatures below zero, and the gusting winds cast an icy coating from the waves on any vessels anchored in the harbor.
-All vessels were inside the harbor as the storm approached, intensifying as the night wore on.
+As the storm approached, all vessels were inside the harbor, intensifying as the night passed.

-At Jameson’s Point Wharf, near Rockland, a small coasting schooner from Massachusetts was anchored, ready for a morning start for Boston the next morning.
-The captain had gone ashore, and had not returned that night, leaving Seaman Roger Elliott, the mate, Richard B. Ingraham, and passenger Lydia Dyer, who was also Ingraham’s fiancé, aboard the vessel.
+A small coasting schooner from Massachusetts was anchored at Jameson’s Point Wharf, near Rockland, ready for a morning start for Boston the following day.
+The captain had gone ashore and had not returned that night, leaving Seaman Roger Elliott, the mate, Richard B. Ingraham, and passenger Lydia Dyer, who was also Ingraham’s fiancé, aboard the vessel.

-Late in the evening around midnight, the storm came full force into the region as the gusts intensified and the seas began to thrash about.
-The cables holding the schooner snapped and the heavy winds caused the boat to drift across the harbor towards the rocky shoreline of Owls Head.
-Ingraham and Elliot tried to control the vessel but the winds were too much for their efforts as the schooner became stuck on an icy ledge just south of Owls Head Lighthouse.
+Late in the evening, around midnight, the storm came full force into the region as the gusts intensified and the seas thrashed about.
+The cables holding the schooner snapped, and the heavy winds caused the boat to drift across the harbor towards the rocky shoreline of Owls Head.
+Ingraham and Elliot tried to control the vessel, but the winds were too much for their efforts as the schooner became stuck on an icy ledge just south of Owls Head Lighthouse.
 It was wedged so tightly that the schooner did not sink as it filled with water, leaving the deck exposed just above the waves that would constantly break over it.

-The tide was coming in and rising, as the frigid waves continued to break over the deck, forming an icy coating on anything they touched.
-The hours passed and the evening wore on with no help in sight.
-All three could feel themselves weakening as they were starting to succumb to exposure, while the gusting winds and freezing surf continued to pound the vessel.
-Their woolen blankets were becoming an icy tomb inches thick as Ingraham and Dyer were slipping into unconsciousness from the additional weight.
+The tide was coming in and rising as the frigid waves continued to break over the deck, forming an icy coating on anything they touched.
+The hours passed, and the evening wore on without help.
+All three could feel themselves weakening as they started succumbing to exposure while the gusting winds and freezing surf continued to pound the vessel.
+Their woolen blankets became an icy tomb as Ingraham and Dyer were slipping into unconsciousness from the additional weight.

-The intensity of the surf was also becoming too much for the schooner as it started to slowly break apart from the waves constantly washing over her.
-Fearing that the couple may have already perished, or were very close to death, Seaman Elliot knew that if he could not find help soon, they would all certainly freeze to death.
+The intensity of the surf was also becoming too much for the schooner as it started to break apart from the waves constantly washing over her slowly.
+Fearing that the couple may have already perished or were very close to death, Seaman Elliot knew that they would all certainly freeze to death if he could not find help soon.
 He assured the couple that he would find help and be back for them, but they did not hear him.

-It was just before daybreak and the tide was starting to retreat.
-Elliot tried to hack his way out of his side of the ice-covered blanket using his sheath knife.
+It was just before daybreak, and the tide was starting to retreat.
+Elliot tried to hack his way out of the side of the ice-covered blanket using his sheath knife.
 He continued to chop away until he finally managed to free himself from its frozen grasp.
-He jumped off the wreck into the frigid waters, as the waves continued to thrash him around.
-Slowly and carefully, he would grab hold onto a slippery rock and wait for the waves to recede, and then scramble onto another group of rocks as the waves came over him.
-He would then hold on, as the undetow would start to draw back, and start off again.
-His hands and feet bloodied from being slammed onto the rocks.
+As the waves thrashed around, he jumped off the wreck into the frigid waters.
+Slowly and carefully, he would grab hold of slippery rocks, wait for the waves to recede, and then scramble onto another group of rocks as the waves came over him.
+He would then hold on as the undertow would start to draw back and start off again.
+His hands and feet were bloodied from being slammed onto the rocks.

-The waves and winds were starting to subside a little allowing the keeper and his crew to eventually reach the wreck.
-There they found both Ingraham and Dyer clinging together inside the blankets under the thick coating of ice.
-It looked from all appearances that the couple had perished, but Keeper Achorn believed he could feel a faint pulse in each, and was determined to bring them back to the keeper’s house and revive them.
-The men carefully hacked off whatever ice they could from the blanket then brought Ingraham and Dyer onto the lifeboat.
-They carefully placed them in the sleigh and quickly brought the couple inside to the warm kitchen of the keeper’s house.
+The waves and winds were starting to subside a little allowing the keeper and his crew to reach the wreck eventually.
+There they found Ingraham and Dyer clinging together inside the blankets under the thick coating of ice.
+It looked like the couple had perished from all appearances, but Keeper Achorn believed he could feel a faint pulse in each and was determined to bring them back to the keeper’s house and revive them.
+The men carefully hacked off whatever ice they could from the blanket, then brought Ingraham and Dyer onto the lifeboat.
+They carefully placed them in the sleigh and quickly brought the couple inside the warm kitchen of the keeper’s house.

-While keeping the pair in cold water just above freezing to slowly bring their temperature up, they removed their clothing and any ice on their bodies.
+While keeping the pair in cold water just above freezing to increase their temperature slowly, they removed their clothing and any ice on their bodies.
 They then covered them in warm blankets and slowly raised the temperature of the water.
-Keeper Achorn was convinced they still had to be alive, still feeling what he believed to be a very faint pulse on both victims.
+Keeper Achorn was convinced they still had to be alive, feeling what he believed to be a faint pulse on both victims.

-The following day, Dyer and Ingraham had survived the ordeal and were able to eat a little.
+The following day, Dyer and Ingraham had survived the ordeal and could eat a little.
 It took several weeks before they could get up and walk around.
 It was many months before they were fully recovered.
 They married that following June and had four children.
-Seaman Roger Elliott was never able to recover from exposure trying to save the pair and never went back out to sea.
+Seaman Roger Elliott was never able to recover from exposure trying to save the pair and never returned to the sea.
 His struggle to stay alive and inform Keeper Achorn resulted in the miraculous rescue of Lydia Dyer and Richard Ingraham, the frozen lovers of Owl’s Head.

-Owls Head Light State Park provides lots of places to hike along some of the trails along the cliffs and shoreline, and you can walk up to Owls Head Light as well.
-The lighthouse is situated atop spectacular cliffs with wonderful views of Rockland Harbor and the beacon and is easily accessed by a stairway.
-Tours may provided inside the tower and keeper’s building by the American Lighthouse Foundation during the summer months, as the keeper’s house is now part of their headquarters.
+Owls Head Light State Park provides many places to hike along some of the trails along the cliffs and shoreline, and you can walk up to Owls Head Light.
+The lighthouse is situated atop spectacular cliffs with beautiful views of Rockland Harbor and the beacon and is easily accessed by a stairway.
+Tours may be provided inside the tower and keeper’s building by the American Lighthouse Foundation during the summer, as the keeper’s house is now part of their headquarters.

 Visit the Owls Head Transportation Museum showcasing antique autos and planes.